 Students routinely work alongside skilled faculty and mentors who believe that providing abundant research opportunities for undergraduates instills the real-life experiences they need to thrive academically and professionally.

 There are nine colleges within the university, each organized by related disciplines:

 Students interested in majors that focus on the humanities, arts, music, and modern languages can become part of an intellectually vibrant community of artists and scholars while developing professional skills such as analytical thinking, writing, aesthetic understanding, and problem solving.

 With degrees that focus on management, accounting, finance, economics, marketing, information systems, and hotel and restaurant management, this college provides a collaborative and rigorous professional environment to prepare students for a successful future in the global economy.

 Founded as a teachers’ college in 1899, NAU remains deeply grounded in its tradition of educational excellence.
 The College of Education prepares caring, committed teachers and encourages the development of innovative teaching methods.

-Engineering, Forestry and Natural Sciences:
+Engineering, Informatics, and Applied Sciences:

 Health and Human Services: